 One company I know creates hundreds of monthly direct mail brochures, which cover all different neighborhoods, with each neighborhood receiving a different version of the brochure.
 This company wanted to automatically create and send a production ready estimate to the press solely from the artwork PDF and a spreadsheet of recipients, with the correct number of each version being printed.
-We achieved this using CXML, Switch, Apogee and our new imposition tool, The Layout Library.
+We helped them achieve this using CXML, Switch, Apogee and our estimating feature.
 Sooo cool.

 With targeted marketing